fb97cf8/Videos-for-the-TI84PlusCE/README.md

 # Videos-TI84PlusCE
-Videos I converted using CE Vidium to put on a TI 84 plus CE (M2G4 level grayscale encoding) Thank You to https://github.com/Iambian/CEVidium for making this possible.
+Videos I converted using CE Vidium to put on a TI 84 plus CE (M2G4 level grayscale encoding) <br>
+Thank You to https://github.com/Iambian/CEVidium for making this possible.

 # Instructions